ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 --geo geo.txt \
 ```

-Regardless of whether your imagery is geotagged, once you have alternative GPS information <u>stored in a text file</u>, you can force direct use of it with optin `--geo geo.txt`.
-This is especially useful when you have more **accurate geolocation data such as RTK** *(Real-Time Kinematic positioning)* that corrects some of common errors in current satellite navigation (GNSS) systems.
+Regardless of whether your imagery is geotagged, once you have alternative GPS information <u>stored in a text file</u>, you can force direct use of it with the option `--geo geo.txt`.
+This is especially useful when you have more **accurate geolocation data such as RTK** *(Real-Time Kinematic positioning)* that corrects some of the common errors in current satellite navigation (GNSS) systems.

 <div style="background: mistyrose; padding: 15px; margin-bottom: 20px;">
 <span style="font-weight:800;">WARNING:</span>